aherbert/gdsc-smlm/docs/model_plugins.rst

     \mathit{sf}= |\log_2(s_1 / s_2)|

 where :math:`\log_2` is the logarithm with base 2.
 The matches are then assigned a score.
 The score is created using a ramped function between the ``Lower distance`` and the ``Match distance``.
 Any distance below the ``Lower distance`` is 1.
 Anything above the ``Match distance`` is 0.
 In between uses a ramp to set the score.
-The ramp is not linear but uses a cosine function.
-This smooths the transition at the ends of the range to make selection of the end points for assessment less critical; the ramp is linear in the exact centre of the range.
+The ramp is not linear but uses a sigmoid-like `smoother step <https://en.wikipedia.org/wiki/Smoothstep>`_ function.
+This smoothes the transition at the ends of the range to make selection of the end points for assessment less critical; the ramp is linear in the exact centre of the range.
 Thus the ideal end points should be above and below the ideal scoring threshold.

 If using a signal factor a similar ramp is applied to produce a signal score and the final score computed as a product of the two.
 The match score is then used to accumulate a score for how accurate the fitting was performed.